 Additionally, NetSuite has a larger partner ecosystem and advantages when it comes to implementation services that ERP buyers may want to consider.

 NetSuite has a greater breadth of functionality with modules for additional functions, so businesses can start with a core financial package and add features as they grow.
+This has helped NetSuite become the industry leader among fast-growing businesses, especially among SaaS and other technology companies.

 How 4 Companies Dropped Intacct for NetSuite